Skip to content

 Drugs and alcohol are substances that change the way we think, feel and act.
 They can change the way our bodies work for certain amounts of time.

-There’s a lot of different drugs; some come as pills, some as powders, and some as liquids.
+There are a lot of different drugs; some come as pills, some as powders, and some as liquids.
 They have good effects and bad ones, too – the type of effects and how strong they are depends on the type and amount that is taken.

 ‘Drugs’ can also refer to legal substances, like paracetamol and cough medicine.
 Usually though, when people talk about drugs, they’re talking about illegal substances that people take for enjoyment or other non-medical reasons.
 Using drugs this way is sometimes referred to as ‘recreational drug use’.